ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     To check the provisioned VPC resources, you can either use the [VPC layout](https://{DomainName}/vpc-ext/vpcLayout) or [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) with `ibmcloud is` commands.
     {:tip}

-## Scale the frontend and backend instances
+## Increase load on your instances to check scaling
 {: #vpc-scaling-dedicated-compute-autoscale}
 {: step}